Euvaz/BlogHugo/README.md

 - **Automatic Builds**: With GitHub Actions, every push or pull request triggers an automated build process, ensuring the website is always current and bug-free.
 - **Dockerfile**: The Dockerfile included in this repository utilizes [Nginx](https://www.nginx.com/) to serve the Hugo web content for easy deployment.
-- **Hugo Version Compatibility**: This setup is compatible with Hugo v0.101.0, ensuring that your website runs smoothly and takes advantage of the latest features.

 ## 🔍 Local Testing